-Sapir’s death in 1939 at the relatively young age of 55 complicates our ability to resolve this seeming contradiction in any satisfactory way.
-For one, Sapir never had the opportunity to reflect upon, coalesce, and record his thoughts and reminisces after a long and fruitful career as did some other well-known anthropologists (Fadiman.
-1939; Meade.
-1995 [1972]; 1973; Powdermaker.
-1966; Kroeber.
-1963).
-It remains a mystery how Sapir himself may have addressed the dilemma.
+Sapir’s death in 1939 at the relatively young age of 55 complicates our ability to satisfactorily resolve this apparent contradiction.
+Sapir never had the opportunity to reflect upon, coalesce, and record his thoughts and reminisces after a long and fruitful career, an opportunity that was granted to some other well-known anthropologists (Fadiman 1939; Meade 1995 [1972]; 1973; Powdermaker 1966; Kroeber 1963).
+It will always be unknown how Sapir himself may have addressed the dilemma.

-Secondly, While Sapir advised many students, few of them followed in his theoretical path of highlighting individual experience.
+Second, while Sapir advised many students, few followed in his theoretical path to highlight individual experience.
 As Ruth Benedict noted,

-His strong conviction that the individual was uniquely important in cultural studies, however, did not lead him to train students to explore cultures through intensive observation of a series of divergent individuals in their sociological matrix (Benedict.
-1939: 467).
+His strong conviction that the individual was uniquely important in cultural studies, however, did not lead him to train students to explore cultures through intensive observation of a series of divergent individuals in their sociological matrix.
+(Benedict 1939: 467)

-Aside from a few scattered obituaries, interviews and a festschrift of sorts published in the 80’s, his students refrained from drawing any connections between Sapir’s Jewish interests and theoretical writings.
-Benedict’s own focus on the exploration of ‘culture’ through the individual reveals that she did not really understand (or certainly agree with) Sapir’s implicit push to deconstruct the Boasian conception of cultural wholes.
-Darnell (1983) relates Sapir’s relatively weak intellectual reception among anthropologists to the vicissitudes of academic funding, while Bishop (2000) attributed it to Sapir’s eclectic intellectual interests.
-The religious and ethnic contexts to Sapir’s work however also have an important role to play in this issue.
-In many ways Sapir lacked the appropriate language to properly express his ambivalent views regarding the overlapping roles of individual experience and Jewish identity in modern life in a way that would be acceptable to the readers of his era.
+Apart from a few scattered obituaries, interviews, and a festschrift of sorts published in the 1980s, his students refrained from drawing any connections between Sapir’s Jewish interests and his theoretical writings.
+Benedict’s own exploration of culture through the individual shows clearly that she did not really understand (and certainly did not agree with) Sapir’s implicit push to deconstruct the Boasian conception of cultural wholes.
+Darnell (1983) relates Sapir’s relatively tepid intellectual reception among anthropologists to the vicissitudes of academic funding, and Bishop (2000) attributed it to Sapir’s eclectic intellectual interests.
+The religious and ethnic context of Sapir’s work also played an important role in this issue.
+In many ways, Sapir lacked the appropriate language to properly express his ambivalence views regarding the overlapping roles of individual experience and Jewish identity in modern life in a way that would be acceptable to the readers who were his contemporaries.

-Most importantly though, Sapir passed away a few years prior to some of the central dramas of modern Jewish history.
-Although deeply concerned by the growing specter of Nazism in Europe, Sapir did not live long enough to see the Holocaust or the establishment of the State of Israel.
-We do not know for example, how a post-war Sapir might have reacted to the abject rupture of the Jewish experience in Europe during the Holocaust, followed by it’s social, political and religious reconstruction in both America and Israel.
+Most importantly though, Sapir died a few years before the beginning of one of the central dramas of modern Jewish history.
+Although he was deeply concerned by the growing specter of Nazism in Europe, he did not live long enough to see the Holocaust or the establishment of the State of Israel.
+We do not know, for example, how a post-war Sapir might have reacted to the abject rupture of the Jewish experience in Europe during the Holocaust, followed by its social, political, and religious reconstruction in both the United States and Israel.

 This lacuna brings us no closer to addressing the thorny problem of identifying Jewish themes and influences within the foundational writings of some of anthropology’s Jewish forebearers.
-Yet it does underscore the need for historians of anthropological thought to be somewhat more attuned to the ways in which Jewish contexts can be used as a lens to better understand the cultural theories of its seminal forebearers.
+However, it does underscore the need for historians of anthropological thought to be better attuned to the ways in which Jewish contexts can be used to better understand the cultural theories of the seminal thinkers who emerged from it.

-Jewish ideas and Jewish identities are caught within those shackles of tradition that Boas for example, tried so hard to escape from.
-Sapir however expressed a unique ability to “closet” away the personal and Jewish dimensions of his work, in such a way so as to both veil and reveal them in an almost kaleidoscopic fashion within the different contexts of his writing.
-As he seems to have alluded to in a 1929 letter to Ruth Benedict,
+Jewish ideas and Jewish identities are inevitably deeply linked with that tradition that Boas, for example, struggled to escape from.
+Sapir for his part, had a unique ability to closet away the personal and Jewish dimensions of his work, allowing him to both veil and reveal them in an almost kaleidoscopic fashion within the varied contexts of his writing.
+He seems to have alluded to this in a 1929 letter to Ruth Benedict,

 Life is so hard when one tries to be emotionally honest.
-It is much better to slip on the kind of spectacles that makes one see everything consistently cock-eyed and conventionally intelligible” (Mead.
-1973: 196).
+It is much better to slip on the kind of spectacles that makes one see everything consistently cock-eyed and conventionally intelligible.
+(Mead 1973: 196)